lucyjanetetlow/cdcssg.github.io/information/social/wheelchairs.md

 layout: information
 title: Wheelchairs
 group: information
+description: Information on wheelchairs and specialist buggies
+keywords:
 ---

 If you or your child cannot walk, you should be able to get a wheelchair or specialist buggy.
 Both are available from your local Wheelchair Service, contactable through your local NHS trust.